 On transport to/from the premises

-... endeavour to source goods and services from local or regional suppliers, to minimise carbon emissions from transport.

-...actively encourage Hall users to walk or cycle to the premises where possible, and provide secure cycle stations.
-[In hand as part of car park project.]
+- ... endeavour to source goods and services from local or regional suppliers, to minimise carbon emissions from transport. - ...actively encourage Hall users to walk or cycle to the premises where possible, and provide secure cycle stations.

 On waste and pollution